juniorklawa/brainoverflow/content/index.md

 ---
 title: Brain Dump
-description: This is my brain overflow
+description: This is my braindump
 ---

-Hey I'm Everaldo 👋 and welcome to my braindump
+Hey I'm Everaldo 👋 and welcome to my braindump.

 Check my: